-How to reconcile Square Income
+How to reconcile Square income

-Within ExpensePlus there are 2 choices for how to reconcile Square Income (you will need to pick the one that will work best for you):
+Within ExpensePlus there are 2 choices for how to reconcile Square income (you will need to pick the one that will work best for you).

-NOTE: Option 1 can't be used if you are using Square as a till system through which you are also recording cash income.
+Option 1 can't be used if you are using Square as a till system through which you are also recording cash income.

 Option 1: Splitting payouts manually using the 'mixed income' option